thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Nicholas.md

 Buried under the tree of [[Yester Hill]] after allegedly murdering [[Eliza Day]] and stealing a piece of the sun sword.
-Something broke out of the tree and trapped him between life and death, before he was killed for good by Magda.
+Something broke out of the tree and trapped him between life and death, before he was killed for good by [[Magda]].